fusionfabric/open-api-standard/Paths_and_Resources.md

 When a resource identifier is NOT unique across all instances of a resource then there are the following options for defining the path:

 **Sub-resources** can be used, for example, the following path handles scenarios where the `accountId` is not unique across all accounts, but is unique for a given `clientId`:
 - `GET /clients/{clientId}/accounts/{accountId}`

-note that the following path would not support the same scenario because `accountId` is not unique across all accounts: `GET accounts/{accountId}`
+Note that `GET accounts/{accountId}` would not support the same scenario because `accountId` is not unique across all accounts.

 > when using sub-resources to handle resources with non-unique identifiers the number of path segments SHOULD not exceed four – see the compound keys section for further details